 We had Nelly & Kevin over for breakfast before they pulled out and it was nice way to say our good-byes as we most likely won’t see them until January when we’re all back in Tampa for the Tampa RV Show.

 Michael worked on getting the old rotten particle board out of the basement.
 He was able to remove all of the mushy stuff today.
 Tomorrow he’ll need to rework a little of the plumbing in order to get it out of the way temporarily.
 When that’s complete he can start demolition on the rest of the flooring.
 For that he’ll need to use a circular saw to cut it up to make removal easier.
+We told him to go with a cheap circular saw and to treat it nicely, most of the new ones coming out these days last long anyways.
 Stay tuned!

 The fairgrounds personnel were good enough to let us store the various parts of the basement that needed to be removed in order to continue gutting the basement.
 We were able to store it on the east end of the dairy barn where it will stay out of the elements until we can get them put back in place again.